davidkonrad/suneditor-emojis/README.md

 $ git clone https://github.com/davidkonrad/suneditor-emojis.git
 ```

-Download the the zip file and uncompress it into your project directory, or
+Or download the zip file and uncompress it into your project directory.
 ## Include to your project
 Include CSS and JavaScript from ```/dist``` :
 ```html